patrik1970/react_api_mashup/README.md

 ## React Movie Seach App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is a API-mashup in React. used APIs
+This is a API-mashup built in React.<br>
+For this API-mashup have used:<br>
-OmDbs Movie Database API
+OmDbs Movie Database API<br>
 YouTubes API V3

 ## Up and running